MicroFocus/lre-gh-action/README.md

 ![OpenText Logo](https://upload.wikimedia.org/wikipedia/commons/1/1b/OpenText_logo.svg)

-# LoadRunner Enterprise Test Execution Action
+# OpenText Enterprise Performance Engineering Test Execution Action
-This GitHub Action has for purpose to trigger and monitor a load test execution (preexisting or designed according to a yaml file in the git repo) in LRE server, eventually collect reports (analysis and trend reports) and report status.
+This GitHub Action has for purpose to trigger and monitor a performance test execution (preexisting or designed according to a yaml file in the git repo) in server, eventually collect reports (analysis and trend reports) and report status.

 ## Prerequisites

-1. Any workflow including this LRE action will need to have preliminary steps such as (see example below):
+1. Any workflow including this action will need to have preliminary steps such as (see example below):
  - actions/checkout@v4
  - actions/setup-java@v4 (version 11)
  - actions/setup-node@v4 followed by another step performing npm install .